python/cpython/Doc/library/asyncio-task.rst

 .. rubric:: Futures

 There is a dedicated section about the :ref:`asyncio Future object
-<asyncio-futures>`, but the concept is so fundamental to asyncio that
+<asyncio-futures>`, but the concept is fundamental to asyncio so
 it needs a brief introduction in this section.

 A Future is a special **low-level** awaitable object that represents